-(a) Two written essays: the first of 3000 words will give a maximum of 7 points; the second of 5000 words will give a maximum of 13 points (any essay handed in after the deadline will be penalised by 1 point per day).

-(b) Presentation and discussion of scientific articles at seminars: together with attendance, seminar activities will give a maximum of 10 points; each student will be asked to give two presentations on a freely chosen topic for each part of the course.
+- (a) Two written essays: the first of 3000 words will give a maximum of 7 points; the second of 5000 words will give a maximum of 13 points (any essay handed in after the deadline will be penalised by 1 point per day). - (b) Presentation and discussion of scientific articles at seminars: together with attendance, seminar activities will give a maximum of 10 points; during seminars students will be asked to either give presentations of the reading material or explain points raised in it.